 Volunteers are needed to sort, price, and display items which are donated.
 They keep the store clean and clutter free, help customers to find items, and generally provide the friendly face which encourages people to shop and enjoy our store.

-To join the team at the Thrift & Gift Store fill out the Volunteer Application form and return it to Lyle Fox at the Thrift, or mail to the Administration Office.
+To join the team at the Thrift & Gift Store fill out the Volunteer Application form and return it to the Manager at the Thrift, or mail to Hospice of Ukiah, 620 So.
+Dora St. Ste.101, Ukiah, CA 95482.

 Volunteering Improves Health, Lowers Stress, Boosts Self Confidence.